ignasiusadhitia/assignment-1/README.md

 ## Introduction

-The Calculator App is a simple yet powerful calculator designed for basic arithmetic calculations.
-It provides a user-friendly interface for performing addition, subtraction, multiplication, and division, along with additional features like percentage calculations and number formatting.
+The Calculator App is a versatile calculator designed for basic arithmetic calculations with additional features such as percentage calculations and number formatting.
+It provides a user-friendly interface that supports both button clicks and keyboard input.

 ## Features

 ### 1. Basic Arithmetic Operations

-- **Addition (+):** Perform addition calculations by clicking the "+" button or using the keyboard.
+- **Addition (+):** Perform addition calculations.
-- **Subtraction (-):** Subtract numbers by clicking the "-" button or using the keyboard.
+- **Subtraction (-):** Subtract numbers.
-- **Multiplication (x):** Multiply numbers by clicking the "x" button or using the keyboard.
+- **Multiplication (x):** Multiply numbers.
-- **Division (/):** Divide numbers by clicking the "/" button or using the keyboard.
+- **Division (/):** Divide numbers.

 ### 2. Keyboard Support

-- The calculator supports keyboard input for all numeric digits (0-9), decimal point (.), and basic operators (+, -, *, /).
+- The calculator supports keyboard input for numeric digits (0-9), the decimal point (.), and basic operators (+, -, *, /).
-- Additional keyboard shortcuts include Enter (=) for calculating results, Escape for clearing all, Backspace for clearing the last entry, and "n" for negation.
+- Keyboard shortcuts include Enter (=) for calculating results, Escape for clearing all, Backspace for clearing the last entry, and "n" for negation.

 ### 3. Limit on Digits

-- The calculator restricts the entry of numbers to a maximum of 12 digits for readability and precision.
+- Entries are limited to a maximum of 12 digits for readability and precision.

 ### 4. Number Formatting

-- Numbers are formatted with commas for better readability.
-For example, "1,000" or "1,000,000".
+- Numbers are formatted with commas for better readability (e.g., "1,000" or "1,000,000").

 ### 5. Negation

-- Negate a number by clicking the "+/-" button or using the "n" key on the keyboard.
+- Negate a number by clicking the "+/-" button or pressing "n" on the keyboard.

 ### 6. Percentage Calculation

-- Calculate percentages of numbers with the "%" button or the "%" key on the keyboard.
+- Calculate percentages of numbers using the "%" button or the "%" key on the keyboard.

 ### 7. Error Handling